api-platform/admin/README.md

 Your new administration interface is ready!
 Type `yarn start` to try it!

 Note: if you don't want to hardcode the API URL, you can [use an environment variable](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables).

+## Contribute a Patch

+To install the source version of API Platform Admin in your project and contribute a patch, run the following command:

+    # Link the source version of API Platform admin
+    $ cd ../admin
+    $ git clone git@github.com:api-platform/admin.git
+    $ yarn link
+    $ cd -
+    $ yarn link api-platform-admin
+    # Use the React version of your project to build API Platform admin
+    $ cd node_modules/react
+    $ yarn link
+    $ cd ../../../admin
+    $ yarn link react
+    $ yarn build # Run this command every time you modify the source code of the library

+You can now hack in the cloned repository of `api-platform-admin`.
+When you're done, be sure to run the following commands before opening your Pull Request:

+    $ yarn test
+    $ yarn lint

+## Credits

+Created by [Kévin Dunglas][https://dunglas.fr].
+Sponsored by [Les-Tilleuls.coop][https://les-tilleuls.coop].
+Commercial support available upon request.